opsdis/indis/README.md

 Instead of writing different rules and configuration depending on the structure of the source, Indis manage that separation and abstraction.

-That's why we call it "Icinga native director import service".
+**That's why we call it "Icinga native director import service".**

+# Use Icinga2 Director DSL

+One key aspect with Icinga2 Director is to use the Director DSL to provide logic on howto connect objects together.
+Typical the DSL can be used to connect services to hosts.
+Instead of create unique services for a host, use service templates and apply these based on host attributes like variables, hostgroups etc.

 # Get started

 For more hands on and get started check out the `config.yml` and the `demo` provider.

     python -m indis -f config.yml -s demo_source

 # Output plugins

 Two output plugins are available, a json file plugin and a Icinga2 director API plugin.

 ## The json file output plugin

 The json file output plugin can be used with fileshipper.

 Check out the config: